johnjp15/pibike/README.md

 # pibike
-A raspberry pi based bike computer.
+A Raspberry Pi based bike computer.

+Currently developing and testing on Raspberry Pi 2 Model B.
+Intended to work on Raspberry Pi Zero W.